nomed/gitlab-ce/doc/development/documentation/styleguide.md

 - Use a note when there is a reason that most or all readers who browse the section should see the content; i.e. if missed, it’s likely to cause major trouble for a minority of users or significant trouble for a majority of users.
-Weigh the costs of distracting users with the content to whom it is not relevant against the cost of users missing the content if it were not expressed as a note.
+Weigh the costs of distracting users to whom the content is not relevant against the cost of users missing the content if it were not expressed as a note.

 ```md